 Two to three hours of shoot time

-Up to two nearby locations
+Up to three locations

 60 images (photographer selected) delivered on a USB

 * A $100 retainer is required upon booking in order to hold your date

 - Try to have a good night's sleep and not drink the night before.